Vietnam Weather in August

 In August, the dynamics and cost of visiting Vietnam depend on both the region visited and the prevailing weather conditions.

 In the northern part of the country, despite the onset of the wet season, attractions such as the misty Halong Bay and cultural sites in Hanoi still attract tourists seeking unique experiences.
-Although it's not as bustling as the peak tourist months, you may encounter a moderate number of travellers.
+Although it's not as bustling as the peak tourist months, you may encounter a moderate number of travelers.

 In central regions such as Hue and Da Nang, the number of tourists decreases due to rainy weather.
 This allows for more relaxed sightseeing without the usual crowds.